Arun Kumar (Bihar politician)

+Arun Kumar (born 2 October 1959) is an Indian politician.
+He represented Jahanabad constituency in Lok Sabha.

+Career

-Arun Kumar is an Indian politician who represented Jahanabad constituency in Lok Sabha.
-He won the seat in the 2014 Indian general election and 1999, and he is a founding member of the Rashtriya Samata Party (Secular).
+Kumar won the seat in 1999 and again in the 2014 Indian general election.
+He is a founding member of the Rashtriya Samata Party (Secular).

 He is the founder and head of Gyan Bharti Model Residential Complex school in Hisua, Nawada.
 He often visits the school during Annual Day functions as chief guest.
-He was a close friend of dreaded don turned politician of Bihar ex MP Anand Mohan Singh of Saharsa.
+He was a close friend of Bihar ex-MP Anand Mohan Singh of Saharsa.
 He founded Bharatiya Sab Log Party in 2020.

+Personal life

 His brother Anil Kumar is a member of legislative assembly from Tikari assembly constituency in Bihar.

 Bhartiya Sab Log Party

-Bhartiya Sab Log Party (abbr.
-BSLP) was founded by Arun Kumar and Yashwant Sinha before 2020 Bihar Legislative Assembly elections.
-BSLP fought on 30 seats in 2020 Bihar Elections but couldn't manage to win any one of them.
+Bhartiya Sab Log Party (BSLP) was founded by Kumar and Yashwant Sinha before the 2020 Bihar Legislative Assembly elections.
+BSLP contested 30 seats in 2020 Bihar Elections, losing every race.
 In January 2022, BSLP merged with Lok Janshakti Party (Ram Vilas).
-BSLP inaugurated a Film city on name of Late Actor Sushant Singh Rajput.